 Minimum pillars of the plan

 A useful business plan is concrete, updatable, and readable in a few minutes.
+It extends the trading plan toward economic sustainability.

 - What it is: complete management plan for the trading activity.